 TransUnion Credit Monitoring

-MoneyLion’s credit monitoring service is provided free of charge through TransUnion, and is available whether you’re a MoneyLion customer or not.
+MoneyLion’s credit monitoring service is provided free of charge through TransUnion, and is available whether you’re a MoneyLion loan customer or not.
 To enroll, simply enter some basic information and confirm your identity.

 Then, MoneyLion promises to deliver your credit score “in seconds” and provide a comprehensive analysis of important factors related to your credit.
-On top of this, you’ll be able to keep track of your credit, simulate how your financial decisions affect it (e.g. taking out a new loan, transferring a balance to a new card, paying off all your cards, etc.), and get real time alerts whenever changes occur to your account.
+On top of this, you’ll be able to keep track of your credit, simulate how different financial decisions affect it (e.g. taking out a new loan, transferring a balance to a new card, paying off all your cards, etc.), and get real time alerts whenever changes occur to your account.

 Credit Card Reviews